LancelotP/lib-address/README.md

 Whether it is the zip (or postal code) format, the need for a state or province, or the way to format the address itself.

-This library aims to provide a simple API for parsing and formatting addresses.
+This library aims to provide a simple API for parsing and formatting addresses and interfaces nicely with [Zod](https://zod.dev).

 The library is written in TypeScript and is fully typed.